Ledbettk/Ignition2015_week5/deliverables.md

 ##### Odin Project Views Guide Questions:
 - What is a layout?

+The layout had the basic tags you need in all webpages and some other code that loads up the javascript and css files your webpage will need.
+Anything that is needed across all your webpages go into the layout.

 - What's the difference between a "view template" and a "layout"?

+The layout is basically just a shell around the individual page, and the view template has the HTML that you want displayed on your pages.

 - What is a "Preprocessor"?
+ The <%= and %> tags.
+This is Embedded Ruby (ERB).
+It's a special way of executing ruby code inside your HTML

 - Why are preprocessors useful?
+HTML creates static outputs, but with preprocessors like ERB you can make your content dynamic.

 - How do you make sure a preprocessor runs on your file?
 - What's the outputted filetype of a preprocessed *.html.erb file?
 What about a *.css.scss file?
 - What is the difference between the <%= and <% tags?